atkins126/DelphiFun/README.md

 Drop a desktop shortcut on this demo window and it will read the shortcut file, determine and retrieve the appropriate icon.

+# Intercept (duplicate) console application output

+Now a tough one (I think)

+There are hundreds of examples of how to **redirect** output from a console application to your own application.
+Basically you pass inheritable anonymous pipe handles to CreateProcess() which will then get attached to the console.
+It's your app which reads the console app output from the pipe.

+However, this solution has a major drawback: The console window is empty.
+So most people just hide the window with SW_HIDE.

+A solution is to attach your own process to the child console applications window and echo the output while it's recorded with a simple call to Write().
+You can find an example in InterceptConsoleOutput.dpr.

+Refer to https://learn.microsoft.com/en-us/windows/console/getconsoleoutputcp if you need to translate the captured output to your codepage (e.g. when German "Umlauts" are broken.)

 # WMI (Windows Management Instrumentation) example to find your MachineUUID

 The problem with WMI is not to get the information extracted, but to find it.
 There is a huge amount of information about